-Join Michael Lehman for an in-depth discussion in this video Creating tables, part of Using Windows Azure with Windows Phone 8.
+Join Michael Lehman for an in-depth discussion in this video Creating tables, part of Building Windows Phone 8 Apps with Azure.

 The next step in connecting to Windows Azure, is creating an accessing tables.
 The way we do that, is now that we have a CloudStorageAccount object that we used to authenticate with Windows Azure, we create a CloudTableClient from that object.
 And then from the CloudTableClient we get a reference to the CloudTableObject.
 So far we still don't have a reference to the actual table.
 We have a CloudTableObject, but in order to get a specific table, we have to call a method called" CreateIfNotExistsAsync."
 Now this is a good point to note, that just like everything else in Windows run-time, inside your Windows Store apps, everything is async.

 So, throughout our code we'll be using async methods and the Await keyword in order to create the illusion of synchronous programming within our code.
 So CreateIfNotExistsAsync is an async method so we'll do an Await when we actually use that.
 And interestingly enough there is no get table method inside the API.
 You pretty much always have to call CreateIfNotExistsAsync which obviously the first time creates the table, and every subsequent time simply gets you the reference to the table.